A photo of a row of stacked coins, decreasing from left to right, signaling a downward trend.

 Car depreciation and pricing your vehicle

-Depreciation is the decline in a car’s value over time, and can be one of the biggest hidden costs in vehicle ownership.
+Depreciation is the decline in a car’s value over time and can be one of the biggest hidden costs in vehicle ownership.
 Understanding the effects of depreciation on your car’s value is important when determining its selling price.
 While depreciation can be influenced by a variety of factors, it affects almost every vehicle produced.

-How does car depreciation work?
+How do car depreciation rates work?

 Depreciation is the decrease in value experienced by a car over its lifetime.
 It begins the moment the car is driven out of the dealership.
-It’s not unusual for brand new cars to lose 20% of their value in their first year.
+It’s not unusual for brand-new cars to lose 20% of their value in their first year.
 Depreciation continues at a steady rate over time, meaning that a car will generally be worth less the longer you own it.

 Key factors influencing depreciation